Home>Furniture & Design>Bathroom Accessories>What Is A Bathtub?

 Immersing oneself in a warm bath is a time-honored ritual for unwinding and alleviating stress.
 The soothing sensation of warm water enveloping the body helps relax tense muscles, ease mental tension, and promote a sense of calm.
 It provides a tranquil sanctuary for escaping the demands of daily life and fostering a state of relaxation.

-Read more: What Is The Smallest Bathtub
+Read more: What To Do In The Bathtub

 2. Muscle and Joint Therapy